BonoBono747/Comp6841-Project/Introduction-to-ctfs.md

 Capture The Flag or CTF challenges are gamified security challenges that involve participants exploiting security vulnerabilities to retrieve a “flag”, which is usually a string of text.
 These challenges provide an opportunity to grow your computing knowledge with hands-on experience and help keep hard skills up to date [^1] [^2] [^3].

-There are different types of CTF formats, including Jeopardy-style questions with multiple categories, Attack-Defense style, which involves attacking and defending a network, and King of the Hill, where participants try to control a resource as long as possible [^3]
+There are different types of CTF formats, including Jeopardy-style questions with multiple categories, Attack-Defense style, which involves attacking and defending a network, and King of the Hill, where participants try to control a resource as long as possible [^3].

 ## Advice
-I summarized some of the best advice for CTF challenges that I found:
+I summarised some of the best advice for CTF challenges that I found:
-+ **Hints**: The short descriptions of challenges are often hints to how to solve them
++ **Hints**: The short descriptions of challenges are often hints to how to solve them.
 + **Prioritize learning**: Don’t be afraid to read write-ups of challenges.
 For a beginner, they’re a good place to start, and even experienced challengers can learn new things from them.
 + **Work together**: It can be helpful to have someone to bounce ideas off, and it also makes CTF challenges more fun.
 + **Use existing tools**: There are a variety of tools out there that simplify what you need to solve challenges.
 Don’t overcomplicate things!